 - Dessert - Make this into more of a dessert by topping with a scoop of vegan vanilla ice cream or some vegan whipped cream.

-To start, preheat the oven to 350 degrees.
+Step 1: To start, preheat the oven to 350 degrees.
 Lightly spray your 9"x9" baking dish with nonstick oil spray.
-Then, prepare your fruit.
-Mash up your very ripe bananas and set aside.
-Next, chop up your cherries.

-Next, add all the dry ingredients to the wet ingredients.
-Add in the oats, chia seeds, baking powder, salt and cinnamon and mix well.
-If you don't have chia seeds, you can use ground flax seeds instead.
+Step 4: Next, add all the dry ingredients to the wet ingredients.
+Mix in the oats, chia seeds, baking powder, salt and cinnamon and mix well.

-Take the baked oatmeal out of the oven and let it rest for about 10-20 minutes.
+Step 6: Take the baked oatmeal out of the oven and let it rest for about 10-20 minutes.
 If it doesn't get to rest, it won't be as solid as you're cutting it.
 (We don't mind if it's piping hot but falling apart a little.)
+Serve and enjoy!

 Yes.
 You can just leave out the oil if you prefer to make this oil-free.